-Let me start by saying something very important.
+Let me start by saying something very important, just incase some people decide not to read the whole post.

 I support Mothers and their feeding choices whatever they may be.
 I believe the UK has low breastfeeding numbers because women aren’t always given the support and information that they need to breastfeed – therefore for these women, formula feeding isn’t their choice but their only option.

-In any case, fed is best 🙂 but I’d hope that was a given!
+In any case fed is best as the saying goes – but I’d hope that was a given!
+Like loved is best, warm is best?

 After Beth was born I was taken to a bed on an empty bay on the Maternity Ward at Ipswich Hospital.
 In the early hours I was joined by another teenage Mum and I wondered if she was sh**ting herself as much as me!
 I was 18 and it was my first night alone with a teeny, tiny baby.
-I barely slept – preferring to stare at her in absolute adoration and sheer panic.
+I barely slept – preferring to stare at Beth with a mixture of absolute adoration and sheer panic.
 Occasionally when she stirred, I’d have a quiet, solitary go at breastfeeding.
 I/we couldn’t seem to get the hang of it.

 I had actually planned to bottle feed using expressed breast milk.
 I’m not 100% sure why?
 I knew I wanted Beth to have breast milk (you can’t exactly escape the breast is best message can you!) but I just wasn’t sure that I wanted to feed her from my breast.
 Looking back, I think I was frightened of being judged – something that had happened alot during my teen pregnancy.
 I suppose I wanted to avoid the negative attention that I believed breast feeding would attract.
 I hadn’t fully come to terms with being pregnant before all of a sudden, I was a Mum and it was time to get on with it!